-There are a number of crossover operators defined for permutation (for a good overview, see [1][2]).
+There are a number of crossover operators defined for permutation (for a good overview, see [Back et al, 2000]).
 Most of them were devised with a specific interpretation of the permutation in mind.
 This is reflected in their names.
 So, for example, Davis's order crossover emphasizes the fact that a permutation is seen as a relative order, cycle crossover preserves absolute positions, and edge recombination crossover focuses on the adjacency relation of the elements in the permutation.